mmistakes/minimal-mistakes/explain_robot_behaviour_UCLA.md

 ---

 ## Overview
 We propose this new explanation framework to generate explanations from functional and mechanistic perspectives.
-Robot system learns from human demonstration and applies it to unseen tasks (e.g. open bottle).
-Visualizations of robot’s internal decisions are more effective in promoting human trust than explanations based on summary text explanations.
-Loosely coupled modules in code base
+The robot system learns from human demonstration and applies it to unseen tasks (e.g. opening a bottle).
+Visualizations of the robot’s internal decisions are more effective in promoting human trust than explanations based on summary text explanations.
+The contribution contains loosely coupled modules in a code base.

 ## Intended Use